Written by: Sir_pick_the_prick#2209, EggsD#9603

 Aquila, PJC, Summit Shaper and Mistsplitter

-All very good statistics.
-While it gives Qiqi no buffing ability, it’s ability to increase Qiqi’s personal damage output to something halfway respectable is appreciated.
-While it would be recommended to give aquila to a unit who can utilise it to greater effect (Bennett, for instance), it’s fine to give aquila to Qiqi if you somehow have given something of equal worth to every unit of greater priority.
+All very good stat sticks.
+While it gives Qiqi no buffing ability, its ability to increase Qiqi’s personal damage output to something halfway respectable is appreciated.
+While it would be recommended to give Aquila to a unit that can utilise it to greater effect (Bennett, for instance), it’s fine to give Aquila to Qiqi if you somehow have given something of equal worth to every unit of greater priority.

 Lion’s Roar, Black Sword, Prototype Rancour

 They are excellent 4* options providing good damage, although lion’s roar’s passive is only valid in this specific comp, and black sword’s healing ability is overkill.
-Any of these 3 are highly recommended due to being in the sweet spot of low opportunity cost and high value of damage.
+Any of these 3 are highly recommended due to being in the sweet spot of having a low opportunity cost and high damage.

 Definitely worse than Rancour in damage, but it comes with 20% more total ATK, even after optimization, which directly translates to more healing.
 Very much a comfort pick.

 Rancour is a few swords above this, go and use that instead.